21+ Awesome Reasons Why We Should Recycle More

 7. Minimizes Accumulation in Landfills

-The rate of waste disposal in the modern day is increasing at an alarming rate.
-This rapid increase translates to accumulation and subsequent overflowing of landfills.
-Space for waste disposal can run out if a solution is not found.
+The rate of waste disposal in modern times is increasing alarmingly.
+This rapid increase translates to the accumulation and subsequent overflowing of landfills.
+And with the steady growth of waste, space for waste disposal can run out if a solution is not found.

 One of the most effective ways to beef up the value of your property is to embrace recycling.
 People who take up the practice of recycling reduce the amount of waste going into landfills.